semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 - If the exact or approximate loading time is not known, wait for 3 seconds and display the fake progress.
 - In cases when loading is very fast, set the minimum time for displaying the progress bar – 3 seconds.
 This is necessary to avoid "blinking" of the interface.

-> 💡 This component is one of the components that displays response to user actions in the interface.
-For general recommendations for such components, see [Loading patterns](/patterns/loading-states/).
+> 💡 This component is one of the components that displays interface's reaction to user actions in the interface.
+For general rules on such components, see the [Loading patterns](/patterns/loading-states/).

 @page progress-bar-api
 @page progress-bar-code